How to Fix the WordPress White Screen of Death

 To check what file and folder permissions your site has, connect to your site via FTP.
 Once you’re connected, go to the root folder of your WordPress site.

 From there, select all folders in the root directory and right-click to select “File Permissions.”
-A new box should pox up with a numeric value.
+A new box should pop up with a numeric value.
 The recommended value is “755,” so if you’re seeing something different, go ahead and change it.
 Click the “Recurse into subdirectories” checkbox and then select the“Apply to directories only” option.
 Click “Ok.”
 Your FTP client will start setting file permissions to folders and subfolders, so give it a few minutes to finish up.

 Next, select all the files and folders within the root folder of your WordPress site and right-click to select “File permissions.”
 This time, the numeric value in the file permissions box should be “644.”
 If it’s something different, enter the new value, click on the “Recurse into subdirectories” checkbox, and then select the “Apply to files only” option.
 Click “Ok” to continue.

-How to Fix the White Screen of Death by Completing a WordPress Update
+How to fix the white screen of death by completing a WordPress update

 Sometimes WordPress runs into an issue with updates.
 Most of the time, it resolves itself, but occasionally it leads to the white screen of death.